iterative/dvc.org/content/docs/command-reference/move.md

 `dvc move` is useful when a `src` file or directory has previously been added to the <abbr>project</abbr> with `dvc add`, creating a [DVC-file](/doc/user-guide/dvc-file-format) (with `src` as a dependency).
-`dvc move` behaves like `mv src dst`, moving `src` to the given `dst` path, but it also renames and updates the corresponding DVC-file appropriately.
+`dvc move` behaves similar to `mv src dst`, moving `src` to the given `dst` path, but it also renames and updates the corresponding DVC-file appropriately.

 > Note that `src` may be a copy or a
 > [link](/doc/user-guide/large-dataset-optimization#file-link-types-for-the-dvc-cache)